FlorisCalkoen/CoastalCodebook/_sources/usage/troubleshooting.md

 3. Describing the Problem: Provide a clear and concise description of what the issue is, including steps to reproduce it, expected outcomes, and any screenshots if applicable.

-Please note that we prioritize the GitHub issue tracker for all troubleshooting and support queries.
-Direct email requests related to tutorial notebooks will not be addressed.
-This approach ensures transparency, accessibility, and efficiency in resolving issues.
+Please note that we prioritize the GitHub issue tracker for all troubleshooting and support.
+Direct email requests related to tutorial notebooks will not be addressed!